f0rki/quickvm/README.md

   - File sharing
     - Make it easy to share files via 9p
       (if possible even in the face of SELinux)
-    - Wrap scp/rsync to copy files to/from the VM
+  - Template scripts to create VMs
+    - Execute a script that sets up a VM out of the blue
   - Provisiong (vagrant style)
     - copy files
     - execute a shell script